 The persons who serve as independent managers of Transition Bond Company I may also serve as our independent managers.
 The remaining managers will be employees or officers of CenterPoint Houston.
 The managers will devote the time necessary to conduct our affairs.
-The following are our managers as of the date of this prospectus:
+As of the date of this prospectus, Marc Kilbride, who is 53 years of age and the Vice President and Treasurer of CenterPoint Houston, is our sole manager.
+We expect that